thavlik/machine-learning-portfolio/experiments/forrestgump/README.md

-# Forrest Gump fMRI (work in progress)
+# StudyForrest fMRI (work in progress)
-These experiments utilize the Forrest Gump fMRI dataset ([paper](https://www.nature.com/articles/sdata20143), [data](https://openneuro.org/datasets/ds000113/versions/1.3.0)).
+These experiments utilize the [StudyForrest](https://www.studyforrest.org/) fMRI dataset ([paper](https://www.nature.com/articles/sdata20143), [data](https://openneuro.org/datasets/ds000113/versions/1.3.0)).
 20 participants were stimulated by the audio feature film *Forrest Gump* and brain activity was recorded with [BOLD imaging](https://en.wikipedia.org/wiki/Blood-oxygen-level-dependent_imaging) on a 7-tesla MRI, yielding a 3D image (36x160x160) every two seconds for the duration of the film.
 The dataset includes start/end times and class labels for each of the film's 198 scenes.
 Researchers attempt to correlate features of the fMRI scans with each scene's class labels.

 ## Results
 TODO